The long-awaited return of our popular 2-day CPD in the Conservation of Architectural Ironwork

 Jacob’s Well, Holy Trinity, Micklegate, York YO1 6LE

 29th-30th September 2022

 Aimed at craft practitioners and consultative professionals, this course is an introduction to the conservation of ironwork, covering historical context, metallurgy of wrought iron and steels, traditional tools, techniques, materials, design and manufacture, with a focus on the processes of restoration, surface preparation and treatments, specification & standards for heritage ironwork contracts, including a procurement and pricing exercise.
 The lectures will be complemented by a site visit to survey historic ironwork and develop a strategy for its conservation.

-The IHBC (Institute of Historic Building Conservation) recognises that this NHIG programme may provide part of the compulsory CPD requirements of a Full Member.
+The IHBC (Institute of Historic Building Conservation) recognises this course as contributing to mandatory CPD requirements for its Members.

 Aims of the day

 Delegates will learn the basic principles of assessing historic ironwork and making decisions about its care.
 Tender procedures often require the commissioner of the work to have knowledge of the medium in order to procure the best value.
 We aim to equip those wishing to commission work on listed ironwork with information they will find essential in the writing of specifications.

 Lecturers GEOFF WALLIS & BETHAN GRIFFITHS have extensive experience in the field of historic ironwork conservation.
 They will share their own practical experiences and will be available to discuss delegates’ own projects where appropriate.